 Sale price per sq.m. for each property price in Deia

-The properties in Deia include the renovated traditional fincas, green-shuttered and ochre-coloured classic houses and beautiful modern villas.
+Popular Deia property includes the renovated traditional fincas, green-shuttered and ochre-coloured classic houses and beautiful modern villas.

 Toni Coll, Casa a Deià (CC BY-NC-ND 2.0)

-Most of the visitors and second-home buyers choose Deià for its cultural heritage.
-Also, with its strong population of expats, including the descendants of the bohemian artistic group, it has become a multicultural community.
-This awesome village will impress you greatly with its relaxed, friendly, inspiring and a little eccentric ambience.
+Most of the visitors and second-home buyers choose Deia for its cultural heritage.
+Also, with its strong population of expats, including the descendants of many bohemian artists, it has become a multicultural community.
+This incredible village will impress you greatly with its relaxed, friendly, inspiring and a little eccentric ambience.
 Notably, the number of foreign residents in the area is now almost half of its population.
-This enables you to get around with the English language quite well, even without speaking Spanish.
+This enables you to get around with the English language quite well.

-Deia property owners also can be peaceful knowing that their precious village is protected from any significant changes due to the Tramuntana’s World Heritage Site status.
+Deia property owners can also rest easy knowing that their precious village is protected from any significant changes due to the Tramuntana’s World Heritage Site status.
 The majority of the inhabitants share the need to maintain the privileged natural surroundings they have.

 SantiMB.Photos, Terrazas (CC BY-NC-ND 2.0)

 The cobblestone streets are very narrow and steep, with sympathetically renovated old stone houses nestling in these tiny alleys.